-- The assets of the Library exceeded its liabilities at the close of the most recent fiscal year by \$4,587,656 (net assets).
-Of this amount, \$4,077,977 was invested in capital assets leaving \$509,679 in unrestricted net assets. - The Library's total net assets decreased by \$192,177.
-This is due primarily to an increase in personnel costs related to a cost of living increase, a new longevity program, and increased fringe benefits. - The Library's program revenues increased by \$741,734 from last year.
-This was due primarily to an increase in County funding. - Expenditures were \$673,655 less than budgeted.
-This was due to cost cutting measures implemented during the year. - At the end of the fiscal year, unreserved fund balance for the general fund was \$1,221,993, or 8.3 percent of total general fund expenditures.
+- The assets of the Library exceeded its liabilities at the close of the most recent fiscal year by \$4,306,917 (net assets).
+Of this amount, \$3,632,090 was invested in capital assets leaving \$674,827 in unrestricted net assets. - The Library's total net assets decreased by \$280,739.
+This is due primarily to an increase in personnel costs related to fringe benefits and a reduction in revenues from state sources. - The Library's program revenues decreased by \$26,718 from last year.
+An increase in charges for services for library fines and copy/print charges was offset by a reduction in State Aid revenues and interest. - Expenditures were \$774,839 less than budgeted.
+This was due to cost cutting measures implemented during the year, including a hiring freeze. - At the end of the fiscal year, unreserved fund balance for the general fund was \$1,454,439, or 9.5 percent of total general fund expenditures.